crestfallenstudio/.github/profile/README.md

 # Welcome, space traveller

 ## We are a team of developers who are creating a new project in the Minecraft game.
 We specialize in Java and web development.
+The project is currently at a very early stage of development.
+To be the first to see news and spoilers, you can find them on our social media.

 ### Our socials: